chr0n06/PirateDice/README.md

 #### Cards
 -End Turn effect-
 - [x] Implementing the BL for : PirateCard
+- [ ] Implementing the BL for : Death island PirateCard
 - [x] Implementing the BL for : GoldenPiece
 - [x] Implementing the BL for : DiamondCard
 - [x] Implementing the BL for : PirateBoatCardEasy